How to Manifest Your 2022 Goals, According to Your Zodiac Sign

 Advertisement

-While only you can put in the work to realise your dreams for the new year, there are a few different ways that you can announce your intentions to the universe, God, and/or yourself.
-From creating vision boards, to meditating, to scribbling all your wishes down in a letter, stating what you’re going after this year—and reminding yourself about it regularly—can help you manifest what you want out of life.
+While only you can put in the work to realise your dreams for the new year, there are a few different ways that you can announce your intentions to the universe and/or yourself.
+From creating vision boards, to meditating, to scribbling all your wishes down in a letter, stating what you’re going after this year — and reminding yourself about it regularly — can help you manifest what you want out of life.

 With so many manifestation techniques, it might be difficult to know where to begin and which is the best practice for you.
 To help, Refinery29 Somos spoke with Cuban-American astrologer Lisa Stardust who shared the best ways to manifest according to the zodiac.
 Below, look for your sign and try out the recommended practice to help you attract what you want out of 2022.